 What is changing?

-From September all co-curricular clubs and activities will be listed on a website called SOCS.
+All co-curricular clubs and activities are listed on a website called SOCS.
 This is the same system that is currently in place for our fixtures and team sheet administration, so the style will be familiar to many of you.
-Instead of signing up for activities on a sheet of paper, or directly with a member of staff, pupils will sign up at the start of the term for the activities they wish to attend using the online SOCS system.
-At the outset this change will only take
+Instead of signing up for activities on a sheet of paper, or directly with a member of staff, pupils sign up at the start of the term for the activities they wish to attend using the online SOCS system.
+The benefits of the online system are:

-- Pupils and parents will be able to see clearly all the options that are available every week and make informed choices based on their own interests and availability;
+- Pupils and parents are able to see clearly all the options that are available every week and make informed choices based on their own interests and availability;

-- Pupils and parents will be able to select an activity with just one click and the pupil will automatically appear on the relevant teacher’s register for that activity;
+- Pupils and parents are able to select an activity with just one click and the pupil will automatically appear on the relevant teacher’s register for that activity;

-- Pupils and parents will be informed by an alert message if a pupil signs up for an activity that conflicts with another activity that they are already registered for;
+- Pupils and parents are informed by an alert message if a pupil signs up for an activity that conflicts with another activity that they are already registered for;

 - Once activities are selected, they appear in a pupil calendar, which can be synced with your own google, outlook or icalendar;